 Podicipedidae – Grebes

 The Podicipediformes order is a widely distributed order of freshwater diving birds, some of which visit the sea when migrating and in winter.
-This order contains only a single family, the Podicipedidae.
+This order contains only a single family, the Podicipedidae, with twenty-two species in six genera.
+They are most closely related to flamingos.

 They are small to medium-large in size, have lobed toes, and are excellent swimmers and divers.
+They swim by simultaneously spreading out the feet and bringing them inward, with the webbing expanded to produce the forward thrust in much the same way as frogs.
 Although they can run for a short distance, they are prone to falling over, since they have their feet placed far back on the body.

 Grebes have narrow wings, and some species are reluctant to fly; indeed, two South American species are completely flightless.
 They respond to danger by diving rather than flying, and are in any case much less wary than ducks.
 Extant species range in size from the Least Grebe, at 120 grams and 23.5cm to the Great Grebe, at 1.7kg and 71cm.

 The North American and Eurasian species are all, of necessity, migratory over much or all of their ranges, and those species that winter at sea are also seen regularly in flight.
-Even the small freshwater Pied-billed Grebe of North America has occurred as a transatlantic vagrant to Europe on more than 30 occasions.
+Even the small freshwater Pied-billed Grebe of North America has occurred as a transatlantic vagrant to Europe on many occasions.

 Bills vary from short and thick to long and pointed, depending on the diet, which ranges from fish to freshwater insects and crustaceans.
 The feet are always large, with broad lobes on the toes and small webs connecting the front three toes.
 The hind toe also has a small lobe.
 Recent experimental work has shown that these lobes work like the hydrofoil blades of a propeller.

-In the non-breeding season, grebes are plain-coloured in dark browns and whites.
-However, most have ornate and distinctive breeding plumages, often developing chestnut markings on the head area, and perform elaborate display rituals.
+In the non-breeding season, grebes are generally plain-coloured in dark browns and whites.
+However, most have ornate and distinctive breeding plumages, often developing chestnut markings on the head area, and performing elaborate display rituals.
+These can include ‘dancing’ across the water with the intended mate, with bodies fully erect and above the water.
+Nesting material may be offered by the male to the female.
 The young, particularly those of the Podiceps genus, are often striped and retain some of their juvenile plumage even after reaching full size.
 In the breeding season, they mate at freshwater lakes and ponds, but some species spend their non-breeding season along seacoasts.

 When preening, grebes eat their own feathers, and feed them to their young.
 The function of this behaviour is uncertain but it is believed to assist with pellet formation, and to reduce their vulnerability to gastric parasites.